 ATRA established a tax credit of $1,000 per child per year with the ability to receive a refund for 15 percent of earnings over $10,000, as well as a child and dependent care tax credit of $3,000 per child up to a maximum of $6,000 with the ability to deduct 35 percent of eligible expenses.

 Annual contribution limits for Coverdell education savings accounts were increased and student loan interest deduction thresholds were raised.
-The Earned Income Tax Credit and a college tuition credit, both designed to provide relief for low-income families, were extended for five years.
+The Earned Income Tax Credit and a college tuition credit, both designed to provide back tax assistance for low-income families, were extended for five years.

 All taxpayers except those in the top tax bracket will pay 15 percent tax on long-term capital gains and qualified dividends.
 A ceiling of 40 percent has been established for the estate tax rate.
 Gift and estate taxes are now subject to a $5 million exemption with annual indexed inflation beginning in 2011.

-An alternative minimum tax exemption (AMT) has been established starting at $50,600 ($78,750 for married-filing-jointly taxpayers), permanently indexed for inflation, as a measure to provide relief for middle-class taxpayers.
+An alternative minimum tax exemption (AMT) has been established starting at $50,600 ($78,750 for married-filing-jointly taxpayers), permanently indexed for inflation, as a measure to provide back tax assistance for middle-class taxpayers.

 The following tax cuts were extended through the 2017 tax year: